 Harvard is an Anti-Semitic, Far Left Institution, as are numerous others, with students being accepted from all over the World that want to rip our Country apart.
 The place is a Liberal mess, allowing a certain group of crazed lunatics to enter and exit the classroom and spew fake ANGER AND HATE.
 It is truly horrific!
 Now, since our filings began, they act like they are all "American Apple Pie."
 Harvard is a threat to Democracy, with a lawyer, who represents me, who should therefore be forced to resign, immediately, or be fired.
 He's not that good, anyway, and I hope that my very big and beautiful company, now run by my sons, gets rid of him ASAP!

 4.74k ReTruths 22k Likes Apr 24, 2025, 9:33 AM

-117. On April 25, 2025, the Acting Chair of the Equal Employment Opportunity Commission, Andrea Lucas, filed a charge that launched an investigation in Harvard's employment practices.22
+- 133. On April 25, 2025, the Acting Chair of the Equal Employment Opportunity Commission, Andrea Lucas, filed a charge that launched an investigation in Harvard's employment practices.23 - 134.
+On April 30, 2025, President Trump, Secretary Noem, and Secretary McMahon discussed Harvard at a public Cabinet meeting.24 At the conclusion of Secretary McMahon's